 - 1. WRITING FARM NEWS.
 I; 3 cr.
 An elementary course to help students who expect to write farm news articles for publication in the weekly or daily papers or the various farm papers.
 Mr. Sumner. - 2.
 PRACTICE IN EDITING.
 I, II; 1 cr.
 The editorial, business, and circulation problems of the Wisconsin Country Magazine are analyzed and actual practice given on the magazine.
 Mr. Sumner. - 3.
 AGRICULTURAL ADVERTISING.
 II; 3 cr.
 How to write "want ads," advertisements to sell livestock, dairy products, fruit, berries, truck, food products; how to write the business letters of the farmer; the preparation of booklets, posters, sales bills, and other mediums.
 Lectures and assignments for practice.
-Mr. Sumner. - 8.
-WRITING HOME ECONOMICS NEWS.
-II; 3 cr.
+Mr. Sumner. - WRITING HOME ECONOMICS NEWS.
+I; 3 cr.
 A course in the fundamentals of writing home economics material.
 Designed to aid teachers and extension workers in publicity and to give training to students who plan to major in home economics journalism.
 Mr. Sumner. - 100.
 THESIS.
 Yr; 2 cr.
 Original studies of a journalistic or advertising nature.
 Practical problems are investigated.
 Mr. Hopkins, Mr. Sumner. - 103.
 AGRICULTURAL PUBLICITY METHODS.
 II; 2 cr.
 Outlining and finding effective methods of publicity.
 This course takes up the publicity campaign, the different mediums as to their advantage and uses, publicity copy, exhibits, and charts.
 Prerequisite: Agr.
 Journ.
 1 or 8.
-Mr. Hopkins. - 106.
-ADVERTISING SURVEY FOR HOME ECONOMICS.
-II; 2 cr.
-A general course to present to the home economics student who expects to enter the business world, a background of sales and advertising methods and practices.
-Mr. Sumner. - 111.
+Mr. Hopkins. - 111.
 WRITING FARM AND HOME FEATURES.
 II; 2 cr.
 A course to follow the elementary courses in writing farm and home stories.
 The technique of writing the longer feature stories for the farm papers and women's magazines is given primary consideration.
 Prerequisite: Agr.
 Journ.
 1 or 8.
 Mr. Sumner. - 150.
-SEMINARY.
-I, II; 2 cr.
+SEMINARY I, II; 2 cr.
 Mr. Sumner. - 180.
 METHODS AND PROBLEMS.
-I, II; cr.
+I; \cr.
 Mr. Hopkins, Mr. Gapen. - 200.
 RESEARCH.
-I, II; cr.
-A practice problem such as confronts the county agent, scientist, publicity man, extension worker, or editor is analyzed and an effort made for a constructive solution.
+II; \cr.
+A practice problem such as confronts the county agent. scientist, publicity man, extension worker, or editor is analyzed and an effort made for a constructive solution.
 Advertising problems and policies such as confront the breeder or seed grower may be studied.
 Prerequisite: Agr.
 Journ.
 1, 3, or 8.
 Mr. Hopkins, Mr. Sumner.